-Thabiti Anyabwile (MS, North Carolina State University) is a pastor at Anacostia River Church in southeast Washington, DC, and a Council member of The Gospel Coalition.
+Thabiti Anyabwile (MS, North Carolina State University) is a pastor at Anacostia River Church in southeast Washington, DC.
 He’s the author of several books, including What Is a Healthy Church Member?, Finding Faithful Elders and Deacons, Reviving the Black Church, and others.
 He and his wife, Kristie, have three children.

 Voddie Baucham is dean of the seminary at African Christian University in Lusaka, Zambia.
 Previously he served as pastor of Grace Family Baptist Church in Spring, Texas.
 You can follow him on Twitter.

 Tim Keller (MDiv, Gordon-Conwell Theological Seminary; DMin, Westminster Theological Seminary) is founder of Redeemer Presbyterian Church (PCA) in Manhattan, chairman of Redeemer City to City, and founder of The Gospel Coalition.
 He has written numerous books, including The Reason for God.
 He and his wife, Kathy, have three children.